kristiklemm/blog/source/2016-02-06-chicago-startups-on-the-rise-kohactive-s-picks.html.markdown

 ## Charlie

-Have you ever thought,”I wish I had more time to research for this next meeting?”
+Have you ever thought, "I wish I had more time to research for this next meeting?"
 Insert Charlie.
 Charlie scans the internet (so you don’t have to) and sends you a one-page summary on the person you’re meeting with.
 Simple, yet so very useful.

 **Website**: [https://charlieapp.com/](https://charlieapp.com/)